kera-cudmore/BookWorm/README.md

 Update - to enable me to get the books unique ID I have had to pull the complete light version when performing a search.
 This unfortunately means that I am requesting more information than I need, however currently there is no way to pull in the ID with other fields.
 In future implementations I would look into using graphql as an alternative to calling the api as this will allow me to specify the exact data I would like to have returned.

+### Flask Blueprints

+I wanted to push myself a little with this project and decided that I would like to use Flask Blueprints.
+Flask Blueprints are a way of logically storing and organising similar routes of the app in their own section, rather than having one large file with all the routes of the app.

+### Error Handling

+While researching the best way to handle errors in a Flask application using blueprints I came across the following [article](https://nrodrig1.medium.com/flask-blueprints-error-handling-and-config-file-example-d1a031070763).
+I really liked how this solution allowed me to create a blueprint to custom handle a number of different errors, rather than just creating a single 404 error page.

 - - -

 ## Deployment & Local Development